The Asterinas Book

 2. Secure containers: In the cloud-native era, applications are commonly deployed in containers.
 The popular container runtimes like runc and Docker rely on the OS-level isolation enforced by Linux.
 However, Linux containers are prone to privilege escalation bugs.
 With its safety and security prioritized architecture, Asterinas can offer more reliable OS-level isolation, making it ideal for secure containers.

-Asterinas Framework
+Asterinas OSTD

 Confucious remarked, "I could follow whatever my heart desired without transgressing the law."